 Admin, team manager & user

 As most companies work with teams, team managers and “big bosses”, you need to have the possibility of reproducing that same structure inside your lead management software.
 You might need to have users inside a team, a team manager to follow and guide their team, and one or several admins who can see what all the teams and team managers do.
 If you don’t require the team manager level, this probably isn't relevant for you.
-If you do, you should to activate the Teams feature in your Admin > Account Settings.
+If you do, you need to choose the Expert Edition of the service and activate the Teams feature in your Admin > Account Settings.

-When you create an account in You Don’t Need a CRM!, you only have two levels of users, but you can activate the Teams feature to turn on a third level.
+When you create an account in no crm.io, you only have two levels of users, but if you have the Expert Edition you can activate the Teams feature to turn on a third level.

-The three levels of users inside You Don’t Need a CRM! and what each can do.
+The three levels of users inside *no crm.io and what each can do.***

 Admins: they have super powers.
 Users who have access to all leads, who can customize the interface (settings, billing, logo and a lot more), access full statistics by user, by team, by date… and of course export all that information.

 Team managers: as mentioned earlier, this level of user only exists in the Expert Edition, if the administrator chooses to activate the teams feature in order to create multiple teams.
 Team managers are users who are in charge of a specific team.
 They're allowed to access the leads of the members of their team, but not of the members of other teams.
 Team managers can assign leads to the members of their team and access their team’s statistics.